-Sustainability information shows the sustainability aspects that influence the Company and its stakeholders, following international norms and standards.
-The Company has a system of governance, responsibilities, regulations, tools and internal controls to guarantee the quality, reliability and transparency of the data.
-Sustainability information is based on international reference standards, such as the Global Reporting Initiative (GRI), the Task Force on Climate-related Financial Disclosures (TCFD) and the Sustainability Accounting Standards Board (SASB), among others, and complies with regulations such as Law 11/2018, Regulation 852/2020 or Law 7/2021.
-In addition, a materiality study is conducted to identify the most relevant issues for the Company and its stakeholders.
+The sustainability information highlights the sustainability aspects that influence the Company and its stakeholders, following international norms and standards.
+The Company has a governance system, responsibilities, regulations, tools, and internal controls in place to ensure the quality, reliability, and transparency of the data.
+In 2024, the alignment of the sustainability report with the requirements of the CSRD directive was carried out, complying with Law 11/2018, Regulation 852/2020, and Law 7/2021.

-The Company's Sustainability Division coordinates the preparation of sustainability information, with the participation of the various areas involved, both corporate and business.
+The Company's Sustainability Department coordinates the preparation of the sustainability information, with the participation of various involved areas, both corporate and business.
 This sustainability information is certified by the responsible areas and verified by an external auditor, who issues an independent verification report.
-The sustainability information is integrated with the financial information and other information in the Group's Integrated Management Report, which is prepared by the Corporate Economic and Tax Division.
+The sustainability information is integrated with the financial information and other information in the Group's Integrated Management Report, which is prepared by the Corporate Economic and Fiscal Management.